 Payments is now one of the most critical priorities for business leaders on the global stage.
 The past few years has seen an exponential rise in activity in the payments arena, across a number of spectrums.
 The aim of this project is to accelerate the adoption of interoperable and inclusive digital payments globally to promote trade and commerce.

-Chris Hadorn, Global Leader, KPMG Payments has joined the Advisory Committee - a principal-level body of 30 of the foremost leaders in the space that we will consult with to inform the strategic vision and direction of the project.
+Courtney Trimble, Principal, Payments and Digital Transformation, Financial Services, has joined the Advisory Committee - a principal-level body of 30 of the foremost leaders in the space that we will consult with to inform the strategic vision and direction of the project.

 Meeting global decarbonization targets will require economic transformation, led by fundamental business model change.
 This project aims to create a more resilient global financial industry in which key incentive structures foster an accurate pricing of physical climate risks (PCRs) in investment decision-making, resulting in more resilient economies and communities across the world.

 KPMG is an original signatory of the initiative with Richard Threlfall, Global Head of KPMG IMPACT and Global Head of Infrastructure on the Steering Group and other colleagues involved in Working Groups.